arinanda/multimedia-converter-web/README.md

 # Multimedia Converter Web

-A laravel web-apps to convert image, audio, and video file.
+A laravel web-apps to convert image, audio, and video file

 ## Prerequisites